Skip to content

 )

-effective_frame = effective_frame_(frame)
+effective_frame = effective_frame_(resolved_frame)

-anim = self.animation(value, effective_frame)
+anim = self.animation._bind(value, effective_frame)

 @computed